TruscaPetre/AAIT-Nosy-Missing-Labels/Readme.md

 In literature, when you have missing labels, the task is called semi-supervised learning.
 An effective semi-supervised learning algorithm can achieve better performance than a supervised learning algorithm fir only on the labeled training examples.
 Page 4, Semi-Supervised Learning, 2006. [link](https://books.google.ro/books?id=A3ISEAAAQBAJ&dq=Semi-Supervised+Learning+(Adaptive+Computation+and+Machine+Learning+series)+1st+Edition+by+Olivier+Chapelle+(Editor),+Bernhard+Scholkopf+(Editor),+Alexander+Zien+(Editor)+google+books&source=gbs_navlinks_s) TODO: add proper bibtex citation.

+The results for a bare training on the labeled data is not great on the evaluation set.
+We could improve this by trying data augmentation methods or by trying to deal with the imbalance between classes.
+But we are not really interested in improving this simple classification.
+We want to see if we get better results when we are running a semi-supervised learning algorithm.